WASdev/sample.servlet.jdbc/README.md

 Use the following steps to run the application with Maven:

 1. Execute full Maven build.
-This will cause Liberty Maven Plug-in to download and install Liberty profile server.
+The Liberty Maven Plug-in will download and install the Liberty server.
     ```bash
     $ mvn clean install
     ```